Skip to content

 Setup flow: The sandbox requires a one-time setup that downloads the Alpine Linux minirootfs (~3 MB).
 Proot is bundled in the APK as a native library.
 After setup, users can optionally install Python (~25 MB additional).

 Architecture: Proot is a user-space chroot implementation that intercepts syscalls via ptrace.
 No root access is required.
-The sandbox files live in the app's external files directory under linux-sandbox/.
+The Alpine rootfs and tmp directory live in the app's internal files directory under linux-sandbox/.
+The sandbox /root (home) is bind-mounted from the externally-visible app directory at Android/data/com.inspiredandroid.kai/files/sandbox-home/ so files produced by the agent can be opened in Android apps via FileProvider Intents (open_file).
+On first run after upgrade, content from the legacy internal home is migrated automatically.

 Shell command parameters